CBT in the Context of Long Term Distressing and Persistent Health Conditions

 About the programme

 This is a 10-day programme in the application of CBT in the Context of Long-Term Distressing and Persistent Health Conditions.
-It is aimed at High Intensity Therapists / CBT Therapists who are currently working with this client group or have agreed arrangements to access this client group for the duration of their training.
+It is aimed at High Intensity CBT Therapists who are currently working with this client group or have agreed arrangements to access this client group for the duration of their training.
 It is essential that those attending the programme also have access to specialist long-term health condition (LTHC) focused supervision.

 The programme will include theoretical and skills development components, combining academic presentations, demonstrations and experiential exercises with programme delivery from clinical specialists working in the areas of physical health and persistent & distressing physical symptoms.